2. Generator Console

 2.4 Generating Configuration

-The Full Configuration block displays all Configuration Snippets cumulatively in one selectable area.
+The Full Configuration block displays a collation of all Configuration Snippets in one selectable area.
 A user can obtain the entire configuration for their deployment from this window.

-The sample configuration block below shows the collation of three Configuration Snippets.
+The example below shows the collation of three Configuration Snippets: an interface, a static route, and a DHCP server.

 2.5 Saving Configuration